Frequently Asked Questions

 Are there post-award requirements for a First Year Assistant Professor (FYAP) awardee?

 FYAP award recipients are required to deliver a poster presentation of their research project at the following FYAP Workshop.
 Failure to fulfill this requirement will render the recipient ineligible for future CRC funding as either a PI or Co-PI.
+The PI of the project will also be required to respond to short project outcomes surveys via email at 6-, 12-, and 18-month intervals after the award end date.
+Surveys will allow faculty to identify the proposals, publications, exhibits, presentations, and/or other external funding outcomes resulting directly from CRC-funded awards.

 What is the process for amending my post-award budget?